Friends of the Grove

 The Friends of The Grove have continued to raise funds through its members this season.

-The current project Friends of The Grove are funding is the re-development of the toilet block at the Old Hawne Lane end of the ground.
+Previous projects that the Friends of The Grove have funded is the re-development of the toilet block at the Old Hawne Lane end of the ground.

-The toilets have been in need for a face-lift for so many years now and is the one thing that lets The Grove down.
+The toilets had been in need for a face-lift for so many years now and is the one thing that lets The Grove down.

 We held a meeting with Ruth Hopkins General Manager and Head of Access & Development with Level Playing Field who aim to promote a positive, inclusive experience for disabled sports fans

-The Gents will see the most change with the old brick urinal off the wall, walls and ceiling clad and a brand new purpose built stainless steel urinal put in place and thanks to a new water heater hot water.
+The Gents saw the most change with the old brick urinal off the wall, walls and ceiling clad and a brand new purpose built stainless steel urinal put in place and hot water thanks to a new water heater hot water.

-New made to measure uPVC windows have been installed by local business Oak Lodge Doors and a new non slip floor installed courtesy of Manager Paul Smith's company.
+New made to measure uPVC windows were installed by local business Oak Lodge Doors and a new non slip floor installed courtesy of Manager Paul Smith's company.